MM#009 Default Target

 Dear Collaborators,

-Solar activity continues at extremely low levels with the GOES soft
+Solar activity continues at an extremely low level.
+The GOES

-X-ray flux flat at the A-level.
-The visible solar disk remains spotless.
+soft X-ray flux is flat at ~A6.
+The visible solar disk is spotless,

-activity is expected in the next 24 hour period.
+new flux.
+No flare activity is expected in the following 24 hours.

 See http://www.SolarMonitor.org for images and